 This year, Rep. Chip Brown, R-Mobile, has proposed House companion legislation, HB112, which has been assigned to the House Economic Development and Tourism Committee, but has not yet been scheduled for consideration.

-The two bills use the federal definition of consumer fireworks: small devices designed to produce audible effects, ground devices containing 50 milligrams or less of flash powder and aerial devices containing 130 milligrams (2 grains) or less of flash powder.
+The bills use the federal definition of consumer fireworks: small devices designed to produce audible effects, ground devices containing 50 milligrams or less of flash powder and aerial devices containing 130 milligrams (2 grains) or less of flash powder.